AntonisGkortzis/islander/guide.md

 * [Photos](#photosSpetses)

 #### <a name="discoverSpetses"></a>Discover Spetses
 Spetses is an affluent island and a municipality in the islands regional unit, Attica, Greece.
 It is sometimes included as one of the Saronic Islands.
-Until 1948, it was part of the old prefecture of Argolidocrinthia, whichis now split intoArgolis and Corinthia.
+Until 1948, it was part of the old prefecture of Argolidocrinthia, which is now split into Argolis and Corinthia.
 In ancient times, it was known as Pityoussa, and later as Petses.
 Spetses is an ideal destination for a quick retreat, while it has the ability to make you feel unique, special, exclusive.
 Once you travel to Spetses you will experience horse-drawn carriages, people riding their bicycles as motorcycles are forbidden by the local authorities.
 The island of Spetses has forever been a favourite destination for high-society, as reflected in the smart cafes, art stores and stylish boutiques that populate the Old port.
 Luxury and local tradition coexist on this beautiful island.

 #### <a name="dontForgetSpetses"></a>Don't forget to visit